NCSIS/ncdpi-state-extracts/README.md

 ### Staff Email File

 This will be a NEW file for IDAuto.
 Staff will be initially provisioned by the existing Staff jobs at SAS.
 The data source for those jobs is Staff UID.
 Nothing about that will change.
 This new file serves only to feed employee emails from Infinite Campus to IDAuto.
+This file is also used by the NCEES_Emails script to insert email addresses from Infinite Campus into the NCEES source data file.